bharatdhyani13/RNN_Trend_Analysis_Price_Prediction/README.md

 ![](https://github.com/bharatdhyani13/RNN_Trend_Analysis_Price_Prediction/blob/main/plots/class_LTC_Loss_Acc.png)
 ![](https://github.com/bharatdhyani13/RNN_Trend_Analysis_Price_Prediction/blob/main/plots/class_ETH_Loss_Acc.png)

+Now this can be done with daily price also predicting the price of the currency in the following few days.

 # Regression
 For the **regression** problem we take a windiw of 40 days or 60 days to predict the price for the next day using LSTM model.